Implementation

 mpp-ios-extensions-create-02

-• Add PassKit.framework to Frameworks and Libraries of the IssuerNonUIExtension and IssuerUIExtension targets, and remove Intents.framework which is not needed.
+• Add PassKit.framework to Frameworks and Libraries for both IssuerNonUIExtension and IssuerUIExtension targets, and remove the unnecessary Intents.framework.

 mpp-ios-extensions-create-03